-'I fear, sir, I have intruded upon you quite too long already, and think of starting on my journey home on the morrow,' said Frank, in a tremulous voice that showed

-'No apologies, my young friend,' said the parson, frankly.
-'We have been happy with your company, and should be pleased to have it longer, if you can make it con venient to tarry with us.'

-'O, yes, you can stay just as long as as his deliberate opinion, that no earthly aunt.
-'We are homespun people and make no pretensions to style and fashion.'

-'My dear madame, say nothing of that,' he replied.
-'I have never fared better in my life, and I trust you are aware how much I have enjoyed myself.
-I pre sume the thought has occurred to you that I have been somewhat attentive to your trembling voice, while the tears stood in adopted daughter, Ellen Rose.'
+- "I fear, sir, I have intruded upon you quite too long already, and think of starting on my journey home on the morrow,' said Frank, in a tremulous voice that showed how deeply he felt. - 'No apologies, my young friend,' said A WEEK had passed since Frank Stuart the parson, frankly.
+'We have been happy with your company, and should be pleased - 'O, yes, you can stay just as long as - 'My dear madame, say nothing of that,' he replied.
+'I have never fared better in much I have enjoyed myself.
+I pre sume the thought has occurred to you that I have been somewhat attentive to your trembling voice, while the tears stood in adopted daughter, Ellen Rose,'

-We have noticed something of that much affected. kind,' said aunt, are honorable,' he continued.
-'Heaven communicate the joyous news to her.
-I knows my heart, and I would not deceive you or her.'
+'We have noticed something of that much affected. kind,' said aunt.

+'I can assure you that my attentions are honorable,' he continued.
+'Heaven knows my heart, and I would not deceive you or her.'

-The word her he pronounced with a peculiar tone of voice, while a single tear stole into his left eye.
+The word her he pronounced with a peculiar tone of voice, while a single tear both. stole into his left eye.
 He was evidently very much agitated; but he soon recovered himself.

-plied the parson.
-'The young man who reader, let not such thoughts disturb the could deceive such a beautiful girl as Ellen Rose must have a corrupt heart, mind and heart at an age quite too early. indeed.'
+'We believe you, my good friend,' replied the parson.
+'The young man who could deceive such a beautiful girl as Ellen Rose must have a corrupt heart. indeed.'

-'You speak truly,' replied Frank .--'My heart assures me that I have prac- form a romantic and dazzling world which ticed no arts to win Ellen's affection, and can never be reached.
-I don't disparage surely she has practiced none to win mine. true and hearifelt love.
-O, no; I am not I believe we love each other so much that liable to such an accusation.
-I think as a separation would endanger the happiness highly of the tender passion as any one of both; therefore I ask you to give her to else; but my object is to warn the young me that our happiness may be consummat- and inexperienced not to put all their eggs ed in honorable marriage.'
+'You speak truly,' replied Frank .-'My heart assures me that I have practiced no arts to win Ellen's affection, and surely she has practiced none to win mine.
+I believe we love each other so much that a separation would endanger the happiness of both; therefore I ask you to give her to me that our happiness may be consummated in honorable marriage.'